jeffsikes/box464-lab-eleventy-spiderpig/README.md

 This should start up a local server in your environment, as well as pull the comic book cover data from the API.

-> If you have previously run this request with the Spider-Ham character, you'll need to remove the cached data from the .cache file (just delete all the files in the folder).
+> If you have previously run this request with the Spider-Ham character, and you changed to a different one, you'll need to remove the cached data from the .cache file (just delete all the files in the folder).
 Then run the build again.

 Congratulations!
 You comic book covers should be displaying.

 ![Spider-Ham Comic Book Covers](src/readme_images/marvel-spider-ham-covers.png)

+Go have fun - change some code, break things, make it your own. :smile:

 # How does it work?
 @eleventy/eleventy-fetch is a wrapper around a simple javascript fetch request, but it has some interesting features.
 The content it returns is stored in the .cache folder by default, and the content can be configured to be cached for specific periods of time - it won't make the API call each time you do a build, only after the expiration date on the cache has passed.
 Neat!